National Assessment of Educational Progress: Long-term trend

 Long-term trend NAEP is administered to 9-, 13-, and 17-year-olds periodically at the national level.
 Long-term trend assessments measure student performance in mathematics and reading and allow the performance of today's students to be compared with students since the early 1970s.

 Although long-term trend and main NAEP both assess mathematics and reading, there are several differences between them.
 In particular, the assessments differ in the content assessed, how often the assessment is administered, and how the results are reported.
 These and other differences mean that results from long-term trend and main NAEP cannot be compared directly.

 Although NAEP has been administered since the 1970's, in 2021 US DOE officials have decided to postpone the assessment in math and reading due to the COVID-19 pandemic.
 The reasons for postponing include the possibility of skewed student samples as well as results due to differing distance learning options and because of safety concerns for proctors and students.

 Assessment schedule

 NAGB sets the calendar for NAEP assessments.
 Please refer to the entire assessment schedule for all NAEP assessments since 1968 and those planned through 2017.

 Main NAEP assessments are typically administered over approximately six weeks between the end of January and the beginning of March of every year.
 Long-term trend assessments are typically administered every four years by age group between October and May.
 All of the assessments are administered by NAEP-contracted field staff across the country.

 NAEP State Coordinators (NSC)

 NAEP is conducted in partnership with states.
-The NAEP program provides funding for a full-time NSC in each state.
-He or she serves as the liaison between NAEP, the state's education agency, and the schools selected to participate.
+The NAEP program provides funding for a full-time NSC in each state who serves as the liaison between NAEP, the state's education agency, and the schools selected to participate.

 NSCs provide many important services for the NAEP program and are responsible for: